detectedstealth/detectedstealth.github.io/_posts/2020-04-14-swift-linked-lists.md

 Node 5 -> Node 1 -> Node 2 -> Node 3 -> Node 4 -> nil
 ```

 Greate we have seen how we can add `Node`'s to the front of the list.
 What if we wanted to append them to the end of the list?
-This would require us looping through the list until we find a next that is nil, this will indicate we have found the end and we can update the next to the new `Node` we want to add.
+This would require us looping through the list until we find a next that is nil (we cannot rely on this for a Cicular Linked List), this will indicate we have found the end and we can update the next to the new `Node` we want to add.

 ```swift
 var node6 = Node(value: "Node 6")